Effect of streaks on hypersonic boundary layer instability: Simulation Framework

-The physical quantities used are $\mu(T)$ the dynamic viscosity linked to the static temperature $T$ through the Sutherland law and $\kappa$ the thermal conductivity defined by the Fourier law.
-The relatively low enthalpy levels considered in our computations allow us to use the perfect gas equation of state: $p = \rho r_{gas} T$, relating the pressure $p$ to the temperature $T$ and density $\rho$ with the perfect gas constant $r_{gas}$.
+The physical quantities used are $\mu(T)$, the dynamic viscosity linked to the static temperature $T$ through the Sutherland law and $\kappa$, the thermal conductivity defined by the Fourier law.
+The relatively low enthalpy levels considered allow us to use the ideal gas equation of state: $p = \rho r_{gas} T$, relating the pressure $p$ to the temperature $T$ and density $\rho$ with the perfect gas constant $r_{gas}$.